fnerdwq/puppet-nscd/README.md

 ##TODOs:

-* Make it work on RedHat like systems.
+* make it work on RedHat like systems.
+* make it configureble
+* make it work with puppet pre 3.4